askewsoft/pantryPlus/README.md

 ### Running the app
 The app can be built for a variety of contexts.
 Builds can be **local** or **cloud-based**.

-1. Local builds
+#### Local builds
 - these can take a while to complete
+- have the iOS emulator already running (XCode -> Open Developer Tool -> Simulator)
 - `npm run ios` to build and run the app for your iOS device emulator
+- If this fails, you may need to:
+    - `cd ios`
+    - `pod install`
+    - `cd ..`
+    - `npm run ios` again
+- If you continue to experience issues, you may need to:
+    - open XCode
+    - open the pantryPlus project from `./ios/pantryPlus.xcworkspace`
+    - select the "Target" from below the project name
+    - click on the "Build Settings" tab along the top
+    - ensure that the `> Build Options > User Scripting Sandbox` setting is set to `No`
+    - you may close XCode at this point
+    - `npm run ios` again
-1. Cloud builds
+#### Cloud builds
 - these are compiled using the EAS (i.e., Expo Application Services) build service

-The following contexts are supported:
+- the following contexts are supported:
-* `dev-simulator` - development on an iOS simulator
+    - `dev-simulator` - development on an iOS simulator
-* `dev-ios` - development on an iOS device
+    - `dev-ios` - development on an iOS device
-* `preview` - preview build for testing
+    - `preview` - preview build for testing
-* `production` - production build for release
+    - `production` - production build for release

-To build the app for a specific context, run `eas build --context <context>`.
+- to build the app for a specific context, run `eas build --context <context>`.